housecurve/housecurve.github.io/docs/appnotes/minidsp.md

 # Room Correction with miniDSP

 HouseCurve is an iOS application for tuning audio systems.
 It can be used for tuning tasks like creating room correction filters, subwoofer time alignment, level matching and choosing crossovers.
-A free trial can be found [here](../DOWNLOAD.md).
+Download [here](../DOWNLOAD.md).

 In this application note, we will demonstrate room correction using HouseCurve and a miniDSP processor.